syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/tooltip.md

 # Tooltip

-The Ribbon supports tooltips, which give users more information when they hover over items and improving the user experience.
+The Ribbon component supports tooltip to show additional information in the Ribbon items.
+The tooltip appears when the user hovers over a Ribbon item.

 ## Adding Title

-The [title](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonTooltipModel/#title) property is used to set the tooltip title for each Ribbon item.
+You can use the [title](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonTooltip/#title) property to set the tooltip title for each Ribbon item.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}